 Procedure Code Tools manual page

 Before updating CDT Codes, check to make sure you’re on the Open Dental version that includes the new codes.
-Version information can be found on this manual page.
+2020 CDT codes are available in versions 19.2.57 or 19.3.36 and greater.

 To update CDT codes, go to Lists > Procedure Codes > and Tools.
 The D codes tool will be checked by default – click Run Now.